MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ## Step 2: Replicate the on-premises VMs

-Before Contoso admins can run a migration to Azure, they need to set up and enable replication.
+Before the Contoso admins can run a migration to Azure, they need to set up and enable replication.

 With discovery completed, they can begin replication of VMware VMs to Azure.

-1. In the Azure Migrate project, go to **Servers** > **Azure Migrate: Server Migration**.
-Then select **Replicate**.
+1. In the Azure Migrate project, they go to **Servers** > **Azure Migrate: Server Migration**.
+Then they select **Replicate**.

     ![Screenshot that shows the Replicate option.](./media/contoso-migration-rehost-vm/select-replicate.png)

-1. In **Replicate** > **Source settings** > **Are your machines virtualized?**, select **Yes, with VMware vSphere**.
+1. In **Replicate** > **Source settings** > **Are your machines virtualized?**, they select **Yes, with VMware vSphere**.

-1. In **On-premises appliance**, select the name of the Azure Migrate appliance that was set up, and then select **OK**.
+1. In **On-premises appliance**, they select the name of the Azure Migrate appliance that was set up and then select **OK**.

     ![Screenshot that shows the Source settings tab.](./media/contoso-migration-rehost-vm/source-settings.png)

-1. In **Virtual machines**, select the machines you want to replicate.
+1. In **Virtual machines**, they select the machines they want to replicate:
-    - If you've run an assessment for the VMs, you can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
-In **Import migration settings from an Azure Migrate assessment?**, select the **Yes** option.
+    - If they've run an assessment for the VMs, they can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
+In **Import migration settings from an Azure Migrate assessment?**, they select the **Yes** option.
-    - If you didn't run an assessment, or you don't want to use the assessment settings, select the **No** option.
+    - If they didn't run an assessment or they don't want to use the assessment settings, they select the **No** option.
-    - If you selected to use the assessment, select the VM group and assessment name.
+    - If they selected to use the assessment, they select the VM group and assessment name.

     ![Screenshot that shows selecting assessments.](./media/contoso-migration-rehost-vm/select-assessment.png)

-1. In **Virtual machines**, search for VMs as needed and check each VM you want to migrate.
-Then select **Next: Target settings**.
+1. In **Virtual machines**, they search for VMs as needed and check each VM they want to migrate.
+Then they select **Next: Target settings**.

-1. In **Target settings**, select the subscription and target region to which you'll migrate.
-Specify the resource group in which the Azure VMs will reside after migration.
-In **Virtual Network**, select the Azure virtual network/subnet to which the Azure VMs will be joined after migration.
+1. In **Target settings**, they select the subscription and target region to which they'll migrate.
+They specify the resource group in which the Azure VMs will reside after migration.
+In **Virtual Network**, they select the Azure virtual network/subnet to which the Azure VMs will be joined after migration.

-1. In **Azure Hybrid Benefit**, select the following:
+1. In **Azure Hybrid Benefit**, they:

-    - Select **No** if you don't want to apply Azure Hybrid Benefit.
-Then select **Next**.
+    - Select **No** if they don't want to apply Azure Hybrid Benefit.
+Then they select **Next**.
-    - Select **Yes** if you have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions and you want to apply the benefit to the machines you're migrating.
-Then select **Next**.
+    - Select **Yes** if they have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions and they want to apply the benefit to the machines they're migrating.
+Then they select **Next**.

-1. In **Compute**, review the VM name, size, OS disk type, and availability set.
+1. In **Compute**, they review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).

-    - **VM size:** If you're using assessment recommendations, the VM size drop-down list contains the recommended size.
+    - **VM size:** If they're using assessment recommendations, the VM size drop-down list contains the recommended size.
 Otherwise, Azure Migrate picks a size based on the closest match in the Azure subscription.
-Alternatively, you can pick a manual size in **Azure VM size.**
+Alternatively, they can pick a manual size in **Azure VM size.**
-    - **OS disk:** Specify the OS (boot) disk for the VM.
+    - **OS disk:** They specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
-    - **Availability set:** If the VM should be in an Azure availability set after migration, specify the set.
-The set must be in the target resource group you specified for the migration.
+    - **Availability set:** If the VM should be in an Azure availability set after migration, they specify the set.
+The set must be in the target resource group they specified for the migration.

-1. In **Disks**, specify whether the VM disks should be replicated to Azure.
-Select the disk type (standard SSD/HDD or premium-managed disks) in Azure, and select **Next**.
+1. In **Disks**, they specify whether the VM disks should be replicated to Azure and select the disk type (standard SSD/HDD or premium-managed disks) in Azure.
+Then they select **Next**.
-    - You can exclude disks from replication.
+    - They can exclude disks from replication.
     - If disks are excluded, they won't be present on the Azure VM after migration.

-1. In **Review + start replication**, review the settings.
-Then select **Replicate** to start the initial replication for the servers.
+1. In **Review + start replication**, they review the settings.
+Then they select **Replicate** to start the initial replication for the servers.

 > [!NOTE]
 > Replication settings can be updated any time before replication starts in **Manage** > **Replicating machines**.
 Settings can't be changed after replication starts.

-## Step 3: Migrate the VMs
+## Step 3: Migrate the VMs with Azure Migrate: Server Migration

-Contoso admins run a quick test migration and then a full migration to migrate the VMs.
+The Contoso admins run a quick test migration and then a full migration to migrate the VMs.

 ### Run a test migration

-1. In **Migration goals** > **Servers** > **Azure Migrate: Server Migration**, select **Test migrated servers**.
+1. In **Migration goals** > **Servers** > **Azure Migrate: Server Migration**, they select **Test migrated servers**.

      ![Screenshot that shows the Test migrated servers item.](./media/contoso-migration-rehost-vm/test-migrated-servers.png)

-1. Select and hold (or right-click) the VM to test, and then select **Test migrate**.
+1. They select and hold (or right-click) the VM to test, and then they select **Test migrate**.

     ![Screenshot that shows the Test migrate item.](./media/contoso-migration-rehost-vm/test-migrate.png)

-1. In **Test Migration**, select the Azure virtual network in which the Azure VM will be located after the migration.
-We recommend the use of a nonproduction virtual network.
+1. In **Test Migration**, they select the Azure virtual network in which the Azure VM will be located after the migration.
+We recommend using a nonproduction virtual network.
 1. The **Test migration** job starts.
-Monitor the job in the portal notifications.
+They monitor the job in the portal notifications.
-1. After the migration finishes, view the migrated Azure VM in **Virtual Machines** in the Azure portal.
+1. After the migration finishes, they view the migrated Azure VM in **Virtual Machines** in the Azure portal.
 The machine name has a suffix **-Test**.
-1. After the test is done, select and hold (or right-click) the Azure VM in **Replicating machines**, and then select **Clean up test migration**.
+1. After the test is done, they select and hold (or right-click) the Azure VM in **Replicating machines**, and then they select **Clean up test migration**.

     ![Screenshot that shows the Clean up test migration item.](./media/contoso-migration-rehost-vm/clean-up.png)

 ### Migrate the VMs

-Now Contoso admins run a full migration.
+Now the Contoso admins run a full migration.

-1. In the Azure Migrate project, go to **Servers** > **Azure Migrate: Server Migration**, and select **Replicating servers**.
+1. In the Azure Migrate project, they go to **Servers** > **Azure Migrate: Server Migration** and they select **Replicating servers**.

     ![Screenshot that shows the Replicating servers item.](./media/contoso-migration-rehost-vm/replicating-servers.png)

-1. In **Replicating machines**, select and hold (or right-click) the VM, and then select **Migrate**.
+1. In **Replicating machines**, they select and hold (or right-click) the VM, and then they select **Migrate**.
-1. In **Migrate** > **Shut down virtual machines and perform a planned migration with no data loss**, select **Yes** > **OK**.
+1. In **Migrate** > **Shut down virtual machines and perform a planned migration with no data loss**, they select **Yes** > **OK**.
     - By default, Azure Migrate shuts down the on-premises VM and runs an on-demand replication to synchronize any VM changes that occurred since the last replication occurred.
 This action ensures no data loss.
     - If you don't want to shut down the VM, select **No**.
 1. A migration job starts for the VM.
 Track the job in Azure notifications.